TaylorJonesTRT/MovieMatch/readme.md

 ## ![alt text](/ghImages/moviematch.png 'Homepage Screen')

+(NSFW WARNING, due to some foriegn films not labeling their movies as "Adult" a rare one may slip through)

 [LIVE DEMO](https://movie-match-mern.herokuapp.com/#/)

 ---

 ## HOW TO RUN THE APP

-(This app requires you to already have Mongo installed locally)
+(This app requires you to already have Mongo installed locally or a cloud instance running)

 First you will need to create a GitHub OAuth app in your GitHub developer settings.